2013 FIA WTCC Race of Morocco

 The 2013 FIA WTCC Race of Morocco was the second round of the 2013 World Touring Car Championship season and the fourth running of the FIA WTCC Race of Morocco.
-It was held on 7 April 2013 at the Marrakech Street Circuit in Marrakech, Morocco.
+It was held on 7 April 2013 at the Marrakech Street Circuit in Marrakesh, Morocco.

 Both races were won by first time victors in the World Touring Car Championship, race one was won by Michel Nykjær of NIKA Racing and race two was won by Pepe Oriola of Tuenti Racing Team who also became the youngest winner of a WTCC race.

 Background

 After the first round at Monza, RML driver Yvan Muller was leading the drivers' championship.
 James Nash was leading the Yokohama Independents' Trophy.

 After the qualifying incident at Monza, Lukoil Lada Sport replaced Aleksei Dudukalo with series rookie Mikhail Kozlovskiy.
-Jean-Philippe Dayraut and the ANOME team were not on the entry list for Marrakech.
+Jean-Philippe Dayraut and the ANOME team were not on the entry list for Marrakesh.

 Report

 Testing and free practice

 A test session had been scheduled for Friday afternoon but was cancelled along with activities for the support races when heavy rain flooded the circuit, the lost half–hour session would not be replaced.

 Muller led the dry first free practice session on Saturday morning with teammate Tom Chilton third, the pair separated by the Honda of Gabriele Tarquini who had set the pace earlier on.
 Norbert Michelisz was fourth in the independent Honda ahead of James Thompson in the leading Lada.
 Tom Coronel was sixth as the fastest BMW while Fernando Monje in tenth was the quickest SEAT.
 There were no improved times in the final minutes of the session due to yellow flags at the final hairpin brought out by Tom Boardman who had stopped on the circuit.

 Muller led an RML 1–2 in the second practice session with Alex MacDowall making it three Chevrolets at the top of the times.
 There was a small fire on Michelisz's car in the pit lane while SEAT drivers Boardman and Robert Huff completed a limited number of laps due to car problems.